 - carry out a declamation2.

-Activities that do not require resource consents
+Activities that do not require resource consents (permitted activities)

 You will not need a resource consent if your activity is expressly allowed under the Resource Management Act (RMA).
 For example, provided that there will be no adverse effects, the RMA allows you to take fresh water for your own reasonable domestic needs, drinking water for your animals and for fire fighting.